dustinpfister/blog_posts/_posts/threejs-box-helper.md

 ## 5 - Conclusion

-The box helper is then one of several kinds of helpers that can be used to gain a sense of what is going on with a three.js project.
-The box helper will help to gain insight as to what is going on with an area, but it will not help to shed light on what is going on in terms of directions.
-So then another useful helper is the arrow helper that can be used to know which way is what in a scene.
+The box helper is then one of several kinds of helpers that can be used to gain a sense of what is going on with a three.js project by just simply adding a box like area around a mesh, group, or just about anything based off of the object3d class.
+Although the box helper will help to gain insight as to what is going on with an area, it will not help to shed light on what is going on in terms of directions, or other various factors that are at play.
+So then another useful helper is the [arrow helper](/2018/11/10/threejs-arrow-helper/) that can be used to know which way is what in a scene.